axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

   </ul>

 <h1>Trust Agreement</h1>
- <p>Do a Trust Agreement with the first co-owner in the team.
-This is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
+ <p>A Trust Agreement is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
 Even if this is a relative or somebody you know very well, don&rsquo;t skip doing the Trust Agreement.
 Maybe it turns out to be perfectly boring or you may discover surprises along the way.</p>
  <div class="_center">
   <table class="_background">
    <tr>
-    <th>Mindset</th>
+    <th>Umwelt</th>
     <td>
      <ul>
       <li>How do you show up?
 Who are you?</li>